VickieAbdul/Content-Category-Analysis/README.md

 Note: The dataset and company used for this project were fabricated and was to be used by participants of the Accenture Data Analytics virtual internship experience on the Forage platform (www.theforage.com).
 I participated in and completed the program.
-The social buzz company logo template was downloaded from @DesignEvo.com, and designed by me.
+The Social Buzz company logo template used on the interactive dashboard was downloaded from @DesignEvo.com, and designed by me.

 # Content-Category-Analysis